mupetmower/FeeProcessingExample/README.md

-This document is refering to the HarrisERP folder which contains this project.
+This document sometimes refers to the HarrisERP repository folder which contains this project.

 # HarrisERPExercise - Fee Processor